contentful/contentful.objc/README.md

 This repository contains multiple examples, demonstrating the use in common real world scenarios and also showing the different ways you can integrate the SDK into your own project.

+### Preview Mode

+The Content Delivery API only returns published Entries.
+However, you might want to preview content in your app before making it public for your users.
+For this, you can use the preview mode, which will return **all** Entries, regardless of their published status:

+    CDAConfiguration* configuration = [CDAConfiguration defaultConfiguration];
+    configuration.previewMode = YES;

+    CDAClient* client = [[CDAClient alloc] initWithSpaceKey:@"YourSpaceKey"
+                                                accessToken:@"YourAccessToken"
+                                              configuration:configuration];

+Apart from the configuration option, you can use the SDK without modifications with one exception: you need to obtain a different access token from [here][10].

 ## Documentation

 For further information, check out the [Developer Documentation][6] or browse the [API documentation][7].
 The latter can also be loaded into Xcode as a Docset.